Organoarsenic chemistry: In nature

-Saccharides bound to arsenic, collectively known as arsenosugars, are found especially in seaweeds.
+So-called arsenosugars have been isolated from seaweeds.
 Arsenic containing lipids are also known.
 Although arsenic and its compounds are toxic for humans, one of the first synthetic antibiotics was Salvarsan, the use of which has long been discontinued.

 The only polyarsenic compound isolated from a natural source is arsenicin A, found in the New Caledonian marine sponge Echinochalina bargibanti.

 Organoarsenic compounds may pose significant health hazards, depending on their speciation.
 Arsenous acid (As(OH)3) has an LD50 of 34.5 mg/kg (mice) whereas for the betaine (CH3)3As+CH2CO2− the LD50 exceeds 10 g/kg.

 Representative compounds

 Some illustrative organoarsenic compound are listed in the table below:

-Nomenclature

-The naming of cyclic organoarsenic compounds is based on an extension of the Hantzsch–Widman nomenclature system approved by IUPAC, as summarized below:

-Because of its similarity to the English slang word "arsehole" (in common use outside North America), the name "arsole" has been considered a target of fun, a "silly name", and one of several chemical compounds with an unusual name.
-However, this "silly name" coincidence has also stimulated detailed scientific studies.